Inferra-Labs/Inferra-Labs/README.md

 ### 🧠 About Us

-**The Inferra Labs** is the official tech team founded at [Your College Name], led by students passionate about building real-world solutions through code, creativity, and collaboration.
+**The Inferra Labs** is the unofficial tech team founded at Dr. D. Y. Patil Institute of Technology, led by students passionate about building real-world solutions through code, creativity, and collaboration.

 We are **creators, developers, and tech rebels** who believe in learning by doing — from hackathons to open-source to AI-powered projects.